-Option Description -template <template_name></template_name> Specifies the report template name.
-The valid values are: "Developer Workbook", "DISA STIG", "CWE/SANS Top 25", "FISMA Compliance", "OWASP Mobile Top 10", "OWASP Top 10", and "PCI DSS Compliance". -source <audited_project>.fpr</audited_project> Specifies the audited project on which to base the report. -format <format></format> Specifies the generated report format.
-The valid values for <format></format> are: PDF, DOC, HTML, and XLS. -output <report_file.></report_file.> Specifies the file to which the report is written. -searchQuery <query></query> Specifies a search query to filter issues before generating the report. -showSuppressed Include issues that are marked as suppressed.

-Option Description -showRemoved Include issues that are marked as removed. -showHidden Include issues that are marked as hidden. -filterSet <filterset_name></filterset_name> Specifies a filter set to use to generate the report.
+Option Description -template <template_name></template_name> (Required) Specifies the report template name.
+The valid values for <template_name> are: "Developer Workbook", "DISA CCI 2", "DISA STIG", "CWE/SANS Top 25", "FISMA Compliance", "OWASP Mobile Top 10", "OWASP Top 10", and "PCI DSS Compliance".</template_name> -source <audited_project>.fpr</audited_project> (Required) Specifies the audited project on which to base the report. -format <format></format> (Required) Specifies the generated report format.
+The valid values for <format></format> are: PDF, DOC, HTML, and XLS. -output <report_file.></report_file.> (Required) Specifies the file to which the report is written. -searchQuery <query></query> Specifies a search query to filter issues before generating the report. -showSuppressed Include issues that are marked as suppressed. -showRemoved Include issues that are marked as removed. -showHidden Include issues that are marked as hidden. -filterSet <filterset_name></filterset_name> Specifies a filter set to use to generate the report.
 For example: -filterSet "Quick View".

-Version <version></version> Specifies the version for the template.
+Option Description Version <version></version> Specifies the version for the template.
 The valid values for the templates versions are listed below.
-Notes: The first version listed for each template is the default.
-Some templates only have one version available and therefore do not require inclusion of this option.
-For the "CWE/SANS Top 25" template: "2011 CWE/SANS Top 25", "2010 CWE/SANS Top 25",and "2009 CWE/SANS Top 25" For the "DISA STIG" template: "DISA STIG 4.4", "DISA STIG 4.3", "DISA STIG 4.2", "DISA STIG 4.1", "DISA STIG 3.10", "DISA STIG 3.9", "DISA STIG 3.7", "DISA STIG 3.5", and "DISA STIG 3.4" For the "OWASP Top 10" template: "OWASP Top 10 2017","OWASP Top 10 2013", "OWASP Top 10 2010","OWASP Top 10 2007",and "OWASP Top 10 2004" For the "PCI DSS Compliance" template: "3.2 Compliance","3.1 Compliance","3.0 Compliance" and "2.0 Compliance" IncludeDescOfKeyTerminology Include the Description of Key Terminology section in the report.
+Note: Templates that are not listed here have only one version available.
+If you do not specify a template version when multiple versions are available, the most recent version is used by default.
+Use the -help option for information about the available versions.
+For the "CWE/SANS Top 25" template, the version is: "<year> CWE/SANS Top 25" (for example, "2011</year> CWE/SANS Top 25") For the "DISA STIG" template, the version is: "DISA STIG &lt; version&gt;" (for example, "DISA STIG 4.8") For the "OWASP Top 10" template, the version is: "OWASP Top 10 &lt; year&gt;" (for example, "OWASP Top 10 2017") For the "PCI DSS Compliance" template, the version is: "<version> Compliance" (for example, "3.2 Compliance")</version> IncludeDescOfKeyTerminology Include the Description of Key Terminology section in the report.
 IncludeAboutFortify Include the About Fortify Solutions section in the report.
 SecurityIssueDetails Provide detailed descriptions of reported issues.
 This option is not available for the Developer Workbook template.

-Option Description UseFortifyPriorityOrder Use Fortify Priority Order instead of folder names to categorize issues.
-This option is not available for the Developer Workbook and PCI Compliance templates.
+UseFortifyPriorityOrder Use Fortify Priority Order instead of folder names to categorize issues.
+This option is not available for the Developer Workbook and PCI Compliance templates. -help -h Displays detailed information about the options.